MSUDataAnalytics/Archive/assets/FAQ.md

 1. Google the error message you get.
 Scroll around until you find a reasonable solution to your problem (often on pages like StackExchange or GitHub's discussion boards).
 2. Annoyingly, the second-best way to fix `R` is often to reinstall `R`.
 This will fix all but the biggest of issues.
-3. Still not working? *Not good, Bob!* You're going to have a longer session ahead of you where you deep-dive some opaque error code or have to wipe more than just your `R` installation.[^4]
+3. Still not working? *Not good, Bob!* You're going to have a longer session ahead of you where you deep-dive some opaque error code or have to wipe more than just your `R` installation.[^8]
 4. Come to Office Hours.

-[^4]: This brings us to another recurrent point: your computer is your most important tool.
-You absolutely must ensure that you keep it from getting f\&\$\@ed up and cluttered.
+[^8]: This brings us to another recurrent point: your computer is your most important tool.
+You absolutely must ensure that you keep it from getting f\&$@ed up and cluttered.
 If you're working with an older machine (more than 5 years old), consider this the moment that you realize you need to upgrade.

+> Can I complete this class in `[insert some programming language here]`?

+Sure.
+Sadly, we cannot provide instruction in multiple programming languages; it's simply not realistic.
+However,

 ---